NVIDIA/spark-rapids/docs/additional-functionality/rapids-udfs.md

               +- GpuArrowEvalPython
     ```
     This means each Spark task will trigger 2 Python processes.
 In this case, if we set
-    `spark.rapids.sql.concurrentGpuTasks=2` and `concurrentPythonWorkers=2`, it will also probably
+    `concurrentPythonWorkers=2`, it will also probably result in a hang as we allow 2 tasks running
-    result in a hang as we allow 2 tasks running and each of them has 2 Python processes.
-Let's say
+    and each of them has 2 Python processes.
+Let's say Task_1_Process_1 and Task_2_Process_1
-    Task_1_Process_1 and Task_2_Process_1 acquired the semaphore, but neither of them are going to
+    acquired the semaphore, but neither of them are going to proceed becasue both of them are
-    proceed becasue both of them are waiting for their second semaphore.
+    waiting for their second semaphore.

 To find details on the above Python configuration settings, please see the [RAPIDS Accelerator for
 Apache Spark Configuration Guide](../configs.md).
 Search 'pandas' for a quick navigation jump.